Char Dham Yatra Tour 2021

-Char Dham or four Dhams of North India are the famous pilgrimages for Hindus in India.
+Char Dham yatra tour of North India is the famous pilgrimage for Hindus in India.
 Portals of char dhams open every summer for devotees from April - May.
+Char Dham Yatra will start on May 14, 2021 this year.
+Yamunotri & Gangotri Dham will open on 14th May 2021, where as Kedarnath Dham & Badrinath Dham temples is opening up on May 17, 2021 and May 18, 2021 respectively.
 Char means four and Dham means Abode of God.
 The Char Dham Yatra includes the visit of four sacred places in Uttarakhand, namely Yamunotri, Gangotri, and Kedarnath & Badrinath.
 All four Dhams are situated in the upper Garhwal region of Uttarakhand state.
 The Official date of Chardham Yatra is announced every year well before the time that lets people do their preparation for Char Dham Yatra at ease.
+There is given a well prepared Itinerary for Char Dham tour package from Delhi beneath the dates.
+It can be customized from Mumbai and Haridwar.

 Char Dham Yatra Itinerary : 10 Nights / 11 Days